 Check Enable automatic disk cleanup and specify the time 1~999 day(s) or 1~142 week(s) and storage limits 1~99% full to configure disk cleanup settings.
+Click on Save to apply and store the settings.

 Recording List